 The Power of Motivational Interviewing

 Motivational Interviewing can be a key skill in the community health worker toolkit for supporting clients to set and achieve goals in line with their own motivation.
-“Health workers regularly encounter patients whose behaviors pose serious threats to their health and the health of their loved ones.
-Motivational Interviewing (MI) is a method in which the health worker guides the client to resolve his/her ambivalence about behavior change by evoking the client’s motivation to change and then fortifying that motivation.
-Developed from the study of addiction, MI is now widely applied as a method in a variety of settings and populations.”
+“Health workers regularly encounter people whose behaviors pose serious threats to their health and the health of their loved ones.
+Motivational Interviewing (MI) is a non-judgmental, non-confrontational, flexible and empathic method of communication to bring about behavior change.
+In MI the health worker and client establish a collaborative relationship in which the client is empowered to identify his or her own ambivalence about behavior change and enact solutions.”
 Source: Urban Indian Institute Health Equity Project.
 Check our calendar to see if a training on motivational interviewing is available soon.

 Patient Led Goal Setting